ChemFoundationModels/ChemLLMBench/README.md

 ![frame](draft_frame3.png)

 ## 🆕 News
+- \[**Dec 2023**\] We updated all test dataset we used and we also add prompts we used (in log format) in the folder of each task.
+Please see data/ folder for more details!
 - \[**Sep 2023**\] Our paper has been accepted to **NeurIPS 2023 Datasets and Benchmarks Track!**
 - \[**Sep 2023**\] We released the second version (v2) of our paper, we added extra LLMs **(GPT-4, GPT-3.5, Davinci-003, LLama2, Galactica)** experiments; more baselines, and more investigations on **SELFIES**, and label interpretation!
 - \[**May 2023**\] We released the first version (v1) of our paper!
 Very glad to share our investigations and insights about LLM in chemistry!